SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 ## Delete Files

-The Delete Files action allows you to delete files and send them to the site recycle bin.
+The Delete Files action allows you to delete files and send them to the site's recycle bin.
 You can access it by following these steps:

 * **Go to Reports > Storage > Storage Metrics report**
 * On the report, **click the SharePoint site** you want to delete files for
   * This opens the **Site Storage Metrics report**
 * On the Site Storage Metrics report, **select the file you want to remove (1)**
-* **Click the Delete Files (2)** action which opens the Delete Files confirmation modal
+* **Click the Delete Files (2)** action, which opens the Delete Files confirmation modal
 * On the Delete Files confirmation modal, **type Delete in the box (3)** and **click Delete (4)** to confirm your decision and remove the unwanted files

 ![Site Storage Metrics Report- Delete Files](../../static/img/optimize-storage-site-storage-metrics-delete.png)

 ![Site Storage Metrics Report- Delete Files](../../static/img/optimize-storage-site-storage-metrics-delete-confirmation.png)

-Once a file is **deleted** it is removed to the Recycle Bin for the workspace.
+Once a file is **deleted**, it is removed to the Recycle Bin for the workspace.

 ### Open Recycle Bin